 The ready-to-eat foods can stay for 4 hours maximum in the temperature danger zone.
-Food must be thrown away after the 4 hour limit.
-Within these 4 hours, foods can be consumed, chilled or reheated to bring them back to safe temperatures.
+You should throw the food after 4 hours.
+Within these 4 hours, you can consume food, chill or reheat it to bring them back to safe temperatures.

 What is the Bacteria Danger Zone?

 There are certain foods on which bacteria grow at full tilt.
 The most common types of bacteria that contaminate food are-

 - Salmonella – It is most commonly found in milk, raw eggs, dairy products and raw and undercooked meats.

 - Campylobacter – Campylobacter is present in unpasteurised milk.
 Reportedly, 76% of supermarket chickens and 6% of the exterior of supermarket chicken packaging contains this type of bacteria.

 - Listeria – Most of the pre-packaged foods contain listeria, such as cooked meats and sandwiches.